Armenia continues breaking ceasefire with Azerbaijan

 Trend:

-The Azerbaijani army positions in the Bala Jafarli, Gushchu Ayrim, Kamarli villages and on nameless heights of the Gazakh district underwent fire from the Armenian army positions located on nameless heights of the Ijevan district and in the Barekamavan village of the Noyemberyan district of Armenia.
+The Azerbaijani army positions in the Kohnegishlag village of the Aghstafa district, Bala Jafarli and Gushchu Ayrim villages of the Gazakh district underwent fire from the Armenian army positions located in the Paravakar, Vazashen villages of Armenia’s Ijevan district and Shavarshavan village of the Noyemberyan district of Armenia.

-Meanwhile, the Azerbaijani army positions in the Aghdam, Alibayli, Munjuglu villages and on nameless heights of the Tovuz district were shelled from the Armenian army positions located in the Mosesgekh, Chinari villages and on nameless heights of Armenia’s Berd district.
+Meanwhile, the Azerbaijani army positions in the Aghdam and Kokhanabi villages of the Tovuz district were shelled from the Armenian army positions located in the Chinari village of the Berd district of Armenia.

+The Azerbaijani army positions on nameless heights of the Gadabay district underwent fire from the Armenian army positions located on nameless heights of Armenia’s Krasnoselsk district.

-Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Namirli, Shuraabad, Shirvanli, Bash Gervend, Yusifjanli, Marzili villages of the Aghdam district, Kuropatkino village of the Khojavand district, Gorgan, Garakhanbayli, Horadiz, Ashagi Veysalli and Ashagi Seyidahmadli villages of the Fuzuli district, as well as from the positions located on nameless heights in the Goranboy, Tartar, Aghdam, Khojavand and Fuzuli districts of Azerbaijan.
+Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh, Chilaburt villages of the Tartar district, Garagashli, Marzili, Yusifjanli, Bash Garvand villages of the Aghdam district, Kuropatkino village of the Khojavand district, Garakhanbayli, Horadiz and Ashagi Veysalli villages of the Fuzuli district, as well as from the positions located on nameless heights in the Goygol, Goranboy, Tartar, Khojavand and Fuzuli districts of Azerbaijan.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.